wood1986/ln/README.md

                                    //for the details and rules of tokens, you can take a look
                                    //http://momentjs.com/docs/#/displaying/format/
                                    //any chars inside [] will be escaped
-                                   //if you do not need the rotation, you can specify "path" without any tokens, like "[./log]"
+                                   //if you do not need the rotation,
+                                   //you can enclose the path with [] to be a static path, like "[./log]"
+                                   //be aware of using [], static path is 400% faster than dynamic path.
       "isUTC": true                //optional. determinie the tokens, "YYMMDDHHmm", is in utc or local time }, {
       "level": "info",